imanand002/QR-Code-Jaankari-Express/README.md

-# QR-Code-Jaankari-Express
-In this project, I created QR code for my website Jaankari Express.
+I built a QR code generate which on scanning takes you to a website called www.jaankariexpress.com.
+It is built using NodeJS and I have used two node packages to build this.
+First is inquirer.js and second is qr-image.